Wayne Shorter: Personal life

-Shorter met Teruko (Irene) Nakagami in 1961.
+In 1961, Shorter met Teruko Nakagami, a Japanese woman.
 They married and had a daughter, Miyako.
 Some of his compositions are copyrighted as "Miyako Music" and Shorter dedicated the pieces "Miyako" and "Infant Eyes" to his daughter.
 The couple separated in 1964.

 Shorter met Ana Maria Patricio in 1966 and they married in 1970.
 In 1986, their daughter Iska died of a grand mal seizure at age 14.
-Ana Maria and the couple's niece, Dalila, were killed on July 17, 1996, in the crash of TWA Flight 800, while travelling to visit Shorter in Italy.
+Ana Maria and the couple's niece, Dalila, were killed in the explosion of TWA Flight 800, off the coast of Long Island on July 17, 1996 while traveling to visit Shorter in Italy.
 Dalila was the daughter of Ana Maria Shorter's sister and her husband, jazz vocalist Jon Lucien.

+In 1999, Shorter married Carolina Dos Santos, a close friend of Ana Maria.

 Composer and producer Rick Shorter (1934–2017) was Shorter's cousin.
-In 1999, Shorter married Carolina Dos Santos, a close friend of Ana Maria.

 Shorter practiced Nichiren Buddhism for more than 50 years as a longtime member of the Buddhist association Soka Gakkai International.

 Singer and actress Tina Turner credits Shorter with saving her life.
-In Turner's 2020 spiritual memoir Happiness Becomes You, she states that Shorter and Ana Maria gave her critical refuge at their home for six months after Turner left her abusive husband, Ike Turner, in 1976.
+In Turner's 2020 spiritual memoir Happiness Becomes You, she states that Shorter and Ana Maria gave her critical refuge at their home for six months in 1976 after Turner left her abusive husband, Ike Turner.

 Shorter died in Los Angeles, California, on March 2, 2023, aged 89.